 Summary:

-The phrase 'Give him an inch, and he'll take an ell' has an intriguing historical origin.
-It first appeared 1546 in John Heywood's work, where an 'ell' referred to a measurement of cloth about 45 inches in length.
+The phrase ‘Give him an inch, and he’ll take an ell’ has an intriguing historical origin.
+It first appeared in 1546 in John Heywood’s work, where an ‘ell’ referred to a measurement of cloth approximately 45 inches in length.
 By the 1800s, the phrase had evolved into its current form, carrying a warning about the potential for exploitation in relationships.

 Article:

-It's crucial to be aware of the following traits that indicate some people are more takers than givers.
+It’s crucial to be aware of the following traits that indicate some people are more takers than givers.
 And they can do it with such skill.
-Recognizing these traits is not just important, it's essential to staying informed and prepared in your interactions.
+Recognizing these traits is not just important; it’s essential to staying informed and prepared in your interactions.

 Self-deprecating- The act of self-reprimanding or belittling oneself, undervaluing one’s contributions, disparaging oneself, or being excessively modest.
 The person relies on others to make decisions, including responsibility for the consequences.